BurchallCooper/CS7641-Project/index.md

 The laser detection worked well indoors with varied lighting conditions.
 Some testing was done with outdoor lighting conditions.
 It was noted that with outdoor bright sunlight that has significant green spectral content this approach does not work well.
 However, green lasers were all that were readily available, and worked well for this proof of concept.

+It was discovered that pose detection required the human target to occupy approximately 50% of the frame in either the x or y dimension.
+The architecture of the targeting system will need to be modified to incorporate a preprossing stage to solve this problem.
+This preprocessor would need to detect the target and zoom the image for the pose detector to work optimally.

 <p align="center"><img src="https://raw.githubusercontent.com/BurchallCooper/CS7641-Project/gh-pages/manni.gif" alt="Targeting" height="800" width="800" /></p>
 <p align="center"> Figure 7: Example of Targeting </p>

 ## Discussion

 This project incorporates both recent advances in deep learning applied to real-time human pose estimation, and classical techniques for unsupervised learning to implement targeting for a complex security system.
 The targeting system requires accurate real-time identification of the subject’s entire skeletal frame, single target isolation, accurate distance measurement to the target, and accurate aiming.
-More to come.......

 ## References